Skip to main content

 Core Capabilities

-• Six object domains: Containers (K8s/Docker), virtualization (VMware), network devices (SNMP), databases, cloud platforms, and middleware
+• Broad object-domain coverage: Containers (K8s/Docker), virtualization (VMware vCenter), network devices (SNMP), databases, storage devices, cloud platforms, and middleware

 • Object-level plugin documentation: Each collection object provides detailed configuration guides and prerequisites